-At 31 December 2022, it is estimated that a general increase of 100 basis points (2021: 100 basis points) in interest rates, with all other variables held constant, would decrease the Group's loss for the year by approximately RMB339,000 (2021: RMB176,000).
+At 31 December 2023, it is estimated that a general increase of 100 basis points (2022: 100 basis points) in interest rates, with all other variables held constant, would increase (2022: decrease) the Group's loss for the year by approximately RMB55,000 (2022: RMB339,000).

-The sensitivity analysis above has been determined assuming that the change in interest rates had occurred at the end of reporting period and had been applied to the exposure to interest rate risk for the pledged bank deposits, cash and bank balances and bank loans in existence at that date.
-The 100 basis point (2021: 100 basis points) increase represents management's assessment of a reasonably possible change in interest rates over the period until the next annual reporting date.
+The sensitivity analysis above has been determined assuming that the change in interest rates had occurred at the end of reporting period and had been applied to the exposure to interest rate risk for the pledged bank deposits, cash and bank balances, bank loans and loan from a related party in existence at that date.
+The 100 basis point (2022: 100 basis points) increase represents management's assessment of a reasonably possible change in interest rates over the period until the next annual reporting date.